InnoPaws/F-Discord-Injection/README.md

 - Enable ResetMyPC - Enables Reset My PC
 - Enable Defender - Enables Windows Defender again
 - Host Repair - Repairs Your host file just in case malware has sites blocked on it

-# Coming Soon
-- [X] Copy Infected JS - I will Teach you how to deobfuscate it if its obfuscated

 # Analyze Report